Ten Ways to Avoid Speeding Tickets

-Police officers rarely issue tickets for speeding near the speed limit.
+The good news is that police officers rarely issue tickets for speeding near the speed limit.
 For example, if you drive within 10km/h of the speed limit, it’s unlikely that you will be stopped for speeding.

-Be aware of the speed limit.
-If you don’t see a sign, within the city the speed limit is always 50 km/h and in the country it’s 80km/h.
+Be aware of the speed limit, if you don’t see a sign, within the city the speed limit is always 50 km/h and in the country it’s 80km/h.

 If you know you’re speeding, try to get another faster car in front of you, so that they get stopped not you.

-Stay out of the passing lane
+2. Stay out of the Passing Lane

 Many times the police target the passing lane because that’s where the faster vehicles are driving.